About the 2021 California Gubernatorial Recall

 Register at a Voting Center, even on Election Day!

-Starting in 2017, California residents that missed the registration deadline can still register to vote 14 days prior to the election and on Election Day under Conditional Voter Registration.
-In 2020, this will be expanded to allow people to register to vote on Election day at any voting center.
+California residents that missed the registration deadline can still register to vote 14 days prior to the election and on Election Day under Conditional Voter Registration.
+People can still register to vote on Election day at any voting center.

 Vote-By-Mail for All